-Policy CIR-1:

-The Circulation Map contained in this Element shows the following roadway types as comprising the planned roadway system.
+Policy CIR-1: The Circulation Map contained in this Element shall show the following roadway types as comprising the planned roadway system.
 Local roadways need not be shown on the Circulation Map.
 The Circulation Map is a visual depiction of the County's policy regarding the ultimate width and general location of roadways in the unincorporated area.

 Highways: Multi-lane roadways designed for travel at relatively high speeds.
 Some highways have limited access (i.e., only at grade-separated interchanges) and are designed for speeds up to 70 miles per hour.
 Other highways have at-grade intersections and may have speed limits in the range of 45 to 60 miles per hour depending on the context.
-Examples in the general vicinity of Napa County include freeways such as Interstate 80 and state highways such as State Routes 29 and 37.
+Examples in the general vicinity of Napa County include freeways such as I-80 and State Route 37, and state highways such as State Route 29.